 Today, 100 years on from the start of World War I there are at least 10 wars (defined as those with at least 1,000 battle related deaths per annum) currently going on plus 8 serious armed conflicts (defined as those resulting in deaths of 200-999 people).

 You could argue that the world didn’t really learn from World Wars I and II as war seems to have been ever present since, well, the end of war!
 Thousands of men have died in all of these wars.
 I understand and value the role of soldiers all too well.
 My own Father was a Soldier in the British Army.
 At times like this, as world peace has not truly been established, it does make you question the point of war.
 What exactly was the point of the sacrifices made, which, for many men, cost them their own lives, in order to protect our nation and other countries around the world.
+Obviously at the time the need and reason were clear, but in terms of the longer term ramifications I question what the world has learnt.
+Maybe it’s naive of me, but if the lessons of history had been learned, would so many nations still be at war?
+Other than remembering the fallen dead of course Remembrance Sunday ought to be about so much more than that.

 Furthermore, what signal does this send out to our young men about the value we have put on their lives’, for after all, the reality is that it is predominantly men sent to war.
 Men putting their lives on the line.
 Are world leaders telling us that a man’s life is easily dispensable?
 That a man’s life is far less valuable than a woman’s?
 If 99% of soldiers were women what would the world be like today?
 I wrote a short article on this very subject, published here in November 2012.